The complete facts of the Antriksh Parshwanath Dispute

 - The Katisutra and Kachota were present on the idol before the Lep and Shwetambars had not added it later (as alleged by Digambars).

 - Both the sects to observe the points agreed upon the Time Table set in 1905

-- As the person who had defaced the Katisutra from the idol has not been identified and caught, no one can be held guilty for the same.
+- As the person who had defaced the Katisutra from the idol had not been identified and caught, no one could be held guilty for the same.

-- Shwetambars have the right to conduct Lep and add Chakshus (eyes) to the idol and decorate it with Tika, Mugat (Crown) and Aangi.
+- Shwetambars had the right to conduct Lep and add Chakshus (eyes) to the idol and decorate it with Tika, Mugat (Crown) and Aangi.

-- To protect the religious beliefs of Digambars, the Shwetambars to make the Katisutra and Kandora thinner.
+- To protect the religious beliefs of Digambars, the Shwetambars were instructed to make the Katisutra and Kandora thinner.

-- Digambars not to obstruct on Kati-Sutra made by Shwetambars.
+- Digambars were asked not to obstruct on Kati-Sutra made by Shwetambars.

-10. 17th July 1918 – For complete ownership of the idol & temple, Shwetambars file an appeal at Judicial Commissioner, Nagpur.
+16. 17th July 1918 – For complete ownership of the idol & temple, Shwetambars filed an appeal at Judicial Commissioner, Nagpur.

-11. 1st October 1923 – Judicial Commissioner, Nagpur court delivered the following judgement in favour of Shwetambars-
+17. 1st October 1923 – Judicial Commissioner, Nagpur court delivered the following judgement-

 - “We declare that the Swetambaris are entitled to the exclusive management of the temple and the image of Shri Antariksha Parshwanath Maharaj at Kasbe Shirpur, with Katisutra, Kardora and Lape, and that they have the right to worship that image with Chakshu, Tika and Mugut and to put ornaments over the same in accordance with their custom.